hackerearthclub/CODE2RACE/README.md

 # CODE2RACE --- Dive into a coding world

-## Questions will be given as an issue. 😁
+## Questions will be given as an issue. 😁😁
 Access the problem statement in assignment subdirectory.
 #### Submit your solutions as pull-requests to the *solutions* subdirectory in this repository. (i.e. submit your solution file in the SOLUTIONS subdirectory.)
 You are free to choose any language you wish. <br>
 #### ADD YOUR OWN FILE OF CODE.
-No editings in the previous code.😊
+No editings in the previous code.😊😊
 You may also add reference of question you have solved in your PR description :
 ####  #[issue no]